Beautiful. Stunning. Elegant.

 We invite you to come meet our talented Boston engagement ring designers.
 You’ll be wowed by our service, expertise and ability to help you determine exactly what you want your engagement ring to look like even if you can’t quite articulate it.

 You’ll also be surprised at how affordable our engagement rings can be despite being fully customizable!
 We’ll work with you – you can schedule a time to meet with our diamond engagement ring designer online or simply drop by to see us in the Boston Jewelers Building!

 Options for Buying a Diamond Engagement Ring

-On this page we will outline three main choices you will make when it comes to buying a diamond engagement ring – diamond cut, diamond setting, ring material – as well as some unique diamond engagement ideas and tips for choosing your own diamond engagement ring.
+There are three main choices you will make when it comes to buying a diamond engagement ring – diamond cut, diamond setting, ring material – as well as some unique diamond engagement ideas and tips for choosing your own custom diamond engagement ring.

 1. Your Diamond Engagement Ring Cuts and Options

 At Keezing Kreations you’ll find the highest quality certified diamond engagement rings in all of Boston.
 In fact, you get to personally select your center and side diamonds from our loose diamond collection.
 All of our diamond engagement rings are certified GIA-EGL.
 Or you can bring in your own diamonds!
 Some of the most popular diamond engagement ring styles in Boston are: